google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 3. Deep heel cushioning cup stabilizes the back foot

-5. Blister-guard Plastazote foam top cover great for responsive feet
+5. Blister-guard Plastazote foam top cover is great for responsive feet

-6. SpenCore memory foam is the best material for shock incorporation and impact decrease
+6. SpenCore memory foam is the best material for shock absorption and impact reduction

 Cons: